axelarnetwork/amplifier-advisory-committee/src/chains/soroban/Soroban Report.md

 The integration of **Stellar Soroban** with **Axelar** enables seamless cross-chain transactions and interoperability by leveraging Axelar's **General Message Passing (GMP)** and **security infrastructure**.

 This integration will allow Stellar developers to access liquidity pools, decentralized applications (dApps), and cross-chain functionalities within the broader Web3 ecosystem.
-As Stellar’s smart contract platform, Soroban introduces **WASM-based smart contracts** and **Stellar’s scalability framework**, making it a strong candidate for interchain expansion.
+As Stellar’s smart contract platform, Soroban introduces **WASM-based smart contracts** and **Stellar's scalability framework**, making it a strong candidate for interchain expansion.

 ### **1.2 Evaluation Approach**